 Top 10 REALLY Free VPNs for Wi-Fi Hotspots for 2020

-Need a VPN to protect you when you connect to public wi-fi hotspots but don’t want to pay premium prices?
-I get it.
-That’s why I tracked down and tested the top free VPNs for wi-fi hotspots.
+When I connect to a WiFi hotspot, I don’t want to pay extra to make it safe to use.
+That’s why I have tracked down and tested the top free VPNs for WiFi hotspots.

 Best Free VPNs for WiFi Hotspots – Quick Guide

 - NordVPN: Advanced security features, including OpenVPN and IKEv2/IPSec protocols.
 You can try it risk-free with its 30-day money-back guarantee.

 - Windscribe: Military-grade encryption, lightning-fast speeds and 10GB of free data per month, but it can’t access streaming services.

 - TunnelBear: 500MB of free data monthly.
 That’s enough to check your emails and social media, but not for streaming or torrenting.

 - Hotspot Shield: User-friendly apps and strong security protocols.
 You get 500MB of free data per day, but there is only one free server location.

 - hide.me: 2GB of free data per month, five free server locations, and an automatic kill switch, but you can’t watch BBC Player.